 Missing prerequisites may cause the installer to fail or may cause the application to not work once installed.
 Our software relies on key components of Microsoft Internet Information Server and the .NET Framework 4.x platform.
 The simplest way to install all of the necessary components is to use the PowerShell Server Management module.

 1. Open a PowerShell command prompt as an administrator 2.
 Type Import-Module ServerManager and press Enter 3.
-Type Add-WindowsFeature Web-Server, Web-Basic-Auth, Web-Windows-Auth, Web-ASP-NET, Web-Net-Ext, AS-Web-Support and press Enter 4.
+Type Add-WindowsFeature Web-Server, Web-Basic-Auth, Web-Windows-Auth, Web-ASP-NET, Web-Net-Ext, AS-Web-Support 4.
+Press Enter 4.
 Reboot if prompted.

 Microsoft is continually making updates to the .NET Framework v4.0/v4.5 including bug fixes and security updates.
 We strongly recommend keeping your server within 2 or 3 months of the most recent updates.
 So, ensure that you run a “Windows Update” on your server periodically and ensure that all critical as well as recommended updates are applied.

 This is easy to resolve.

 1. Open a Windows command prompt as an administrator 2.
 Run %windir%\Microsoft.NET\Framework64\v4.0.30319/aspnet_regiis.exe /iru 3.
 Run %windir%\Microsoft.NET\Framework\v4.0.30319/aspnet_regiis.exe /iru 4.
 Run IISRESET.EXE